113918/awesome/docs/SELECTORS.md

 10. Updating Keyword Lists
 --------------------------
+Supported out of the box: English + Indonesian only.
-If your UI language isn’t matched, add localized phrases to COMPOSER_KEYWORDS or POST_BUTTON_KEYWORDS in main.py and re-run.
+If your UI language isn’t matched, add phrases to COMPOSER_KEYWORDS or POST_BUTTON_KEYWORDS in main.py, then re-run.

 11. Common Useful Selector Patterns
 -----------------------------------